satyamroy001/EnvisEdge/docs/source/tutorials/Tutorial-Part-2-starting_with_nimbleedge.rst

 created by NimbleEdge exactly for this purpose.

--  The FL simulator is designed in a way to make the architecture as close to real world deployments as possible.
+-  The FL simulator is designed in a way to make the architecture as close to real-world deployments as possible.
--  You can simulate both the normal ML training and FL training with the simulator.
+-  You can simulate both normal ML training and FL training with the simulator.
 -  The design is scalable to hit 10000+ workers running in the simulation.